pbuehler/ALICEO2dataModel/README.md

 - o2_add_dpl_workflow (executables and the related code files)

-The CMakeLists files are finally needed to relate a given code file with an executable, which finally allows to associate a table with its producing executable.
+The CMakeLists files are finally needed to relate a given code file with an executable, which allows to associate a table with its producing executable.

 ### Output